GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 4. Report cretaed and saved.
 Click on `View Report` button.
 <img src="images/220-power-report-edit-3.png">

-5. The report is opend for view.
+5. The report is opened  for view.
 Click on `Edit` button.
 <img src="images/220-power-report-edit-4.png">

 6. Make the changes.